mletras89/Cellular-Genetic-Architecture/README.md

 On the right, the set of PEs interconnected.
 Each PE shares its chromosome with its neighbors.
 Chromosome and fitness value are encondes as binary bit strings of length *k* and *l*.
 The PE bidimensional array can be customized by the number of columns and rows as well as the number of individuals in the sub-population.

+## Testbench

+We employed the next testbench composed of three combinatorial and three continuous fitness functions.
+For combinatorial problems the chromosomes are encoded as binary bit strings.
+For continuos problems, the chromosomes are enconded as fixed point format.